yecn117/animesphere_privat/docs/technical-docs/app-behavior.md

 # [App behavior]

+AnimeSphere provides an interactive platform guiding users through an intuitive login system, the creation and participation in chatrooms, as well as additional information and contact pages.
+The app is built on a combination of Python, SQLite, HTML, CSS, and JavaScript to deliver a rich user experience.

 **App Behavior:**

 **Landing Page and Login System:**

-Upon opening the app, users land on the landing page where they can either register or log in.
+Upon launching the AnimeSphere app, users are directed to the landing page, which offers options for registration and login.
+Registration and login information is verified.
+During registration, if the data does not already exist in the database, it is stored.
+If the user already exists, a message indicating that the username is already taken is displayed.
+In case of incorrect password or username input, an error message is displayed.
+If the login credentials are correct and verified in the database, users are redirected to the homepage.
+This logic is implemented in Python.

 **Homepage with Chatrooms:**

-After logging in, users are directed to the homepage where they can view a list of all available chatrooms.
+On the homepage, users see a list of all available chatrooms.
-They also have the option to create new chatrooms by providing a name and profile picture for the chatroom and confirming with the "Create Chatroom" button.
+New chatrooms can be created by entering a name and uploading a profile picture.
+The data is sent via an HTML form to a Python route, which stores it in the database.
+Subsequently, a new chatroom window is created with predefined HTML and CSS.

-**Navigation and Navbar:**
+**Navigation and Tab Bar:**

-A navigation bar (Navbar) with four tabs - Home, About AnimeSphere, Contact Us, and Log out - is located at the top of the homepage.
-This Navbar is present on all pages of the app, including the About AnimeSphere and Contact Us pages.
+At the top of the app, there is a navigation bar with tabs for "Home," "About AnimeSphere," "Contact Us," and "Log out."
+This navbar is present on all pages of the app.

-**Chatroom Search Function:**
+Navigation between pages is facilitated through simple HTML links embedded in the tabs of the navigation bar.

+**Search Functionality for Chatrooms:**

-Users can also search for specific chatrooms by using the search function located at the top right next to the Navbar.
+Users have the option to search for specific chatrooms next to the navbar.
+The user enters the desired term into the search form, which is sent to a Python route via HTML.
+In the Python route, the term is searched for in the database.
+If the term is found, all other chatrooms are hidden, and only those that match the search term are displayed.
+This provides users with a targeted selection of chatrooms that match their search criteria, facilitating navigation and interaction within the app.

-**Chatroom Functionality:**
+**Chat Functionality:**

-By clicking on a chatroom from the list, users are taken to the corresponding chatroom where they can view messages from other users and input their own messages.
+Each chatroom utilizes the same HTML document, with individual messages organized in the database.

-Users can enter a message in the input field and then click "Send" to send the message to the chatroom.
+Whenever a message is sent, it is stored in the database and associated with the specific chatroom where the message was sent.

+The sent message is then sent to a Python route and stored in the database within the Python code.

+The algorithm responsible for displaying messages is implemented as a for-loop within the HTML document.
+This loop iterates through the messages stored in the database for the respective chatroom and presents them to users.

+Additionally, whenever a message is sent, the scroll bar automatically moves to the bottom, ensuring that users always see the latest message first.
+This facilitates tracking of the conversation and ensures a seamless user experience.

 **About AnimeSphere and Contact Us Pages:**

-The "About AnimeSphere" page contains a description of the vision of the AnimeSphere owners.
+On the "About AnimeSphere" page, users can find information about the philosophy behind AnimeSphere, the company's values, and its mission.
+This information is statically displayed on the page.

-The "Contact Us" page allows users to contact support by entering the necessary information in the respective fields and clicking the "Send Message" button.
+The "Contact Us" page allows users to contact support by filling out and submitting a form.
+The entered information, such as name, email address, and message, is sent to an appropriate Python route.

+Within the Python route, the information from the contact form is processed and stored in the database, enabling efficient and timely support for the users.

-**Log Out Function:**
+**Log-out Function:**

-By clicking on the "Log out" button in the Navbar, users can log out and return to the landing page.

-The app provides a comprehensive user experience, allowing users to create chatrooms, exchange messages, obtain information about the app, and contact support if needed.
+The "Log out" function allows users to securely end their current session.
+Upon logging out, they are automatically redirected to the Landingpage via a simple HTML link.
+This redirection is designed to provide users with a seamless transition from their logged-in session back to the starting point of the app, where they have the option to log in again.

 <details open markdown="block">
 {: .text-delta }